rrgayhart/programming_ruby_group/week_1/chapter_2_summary.md

 		+e.g. 	song1 = Song.new("Ruby Tuesday")
 				song2 = Song.new("Enveloped in Python")
 		+These two instances, while being of the same class, can have different, unique characterisitcs (and hold different oject IDs)

+	-an *instance method* can be created within the context of the class but can be called upon from outside the class

+### Some Basic Ruby

+	-Ruby syntax is clean
+		+meaning you don't need to add marking to the beginning or end of statements as long as you put each statement on a separate line.
+		+comments start with a # and wont render the rest of the line into code +indentation has no effect on the code, the 2 spaces indent is standard practice for readability however +parenthasis are optional, again, sometimes they are added for readability

+	-Strings
+		+single quotes '' can hold string text, but no modifying code within the quotes +double quotes "" can have string, substitutions, and interpolations (designated by a #{interpolation here})

+	-The last expression within a method is returned

+	-Naming
+		+local variables, method parameters, and method names all start with a lowercase letter +Global variables start with a $ (***JEFF SAYS DON'T USE THESE!***)
+		+instance variables begin with @
+		+Class variables start with @@
+		+Class names, module names, and constants must start with an uppercase letter +after the first character, a name can have any combination of letters, numbers and underscores. (except a number may not follow an @ though)
+		+method names may end with ?, !, and =

+###Random Code Learned
+	.abs is a method called on a number value which returns the absolute value

+	/n calls for a new line. e.g puts "Hello /nWorld" Produces Hello
+		World